dzik32/Mekamon-BLE-Project/README.md

 The reverse-engineering inputs (the APK and the `il2cpp/` decompile, ~230 MB and copyrighted) are intentionally **git-ignored** — only the distilled findings are tracked.

-## Safety

-- Give the robot clear space; start joint values near 0 and move one at a time.
-- **Space** (or the red button) is an emergency stop.
-- This project never touches firmware — the robot stays stock and recoverable.

 ## License